StasRnD/sdaem.by/README.md

 ### `npm run server`
 Start the server.\
-Open http://localhost:3001 to view it in the browser. .\
+Open http://localhost:3001 to view it in the browser.

-paht:.\
+paht:\
 /news - list of all news.\
 /users - registered users.\
-/userMessages - messages from users.\
+/userMessages - messages from users

 ### `npm start`